millinon/jump.wtf/README.md

 ## Project structure

-The `jump-www/` directory of the project is a mirror of the files I have in the root directory served by Apache and HHVM.
+The `www/` directory of the project is a mirror of the files I have in the root directory served by Apache and HHVM.

 The file `main.hh` is the web-facing script that calls different main functions depending on the URI.
-Since every generated link must be at least two characters long, all one-character paths must be static resources.
-For example, `/h/css/main.css/` is a static resource, while `/main.css` will be redirected to the URL or file submitted when the key `main` was generated, if it exists.
+The main functions are divided into four different tasks:

 * `i.hh`: Index page
 * `g.hh`: Forwarding page
 * `r.hh`: Results page
 * `s.hh`: Submission script

 A typical interaction is a user goes to the site root, which is served by `i.hh`.
 If the user submits a link or file, their browser sends a POST request that gets handled by `s.hh`.
 If all goes well, the user is redirected to `r.hh`, presenting the generated URL.
-If the generated key is in the form "someString", then when a visiting user accesses "jump.wtf/someString", `g.hh` handles the request.
+If the generated key is in the form "someString", then when a visiting user accesses "jump.wtf/someString", `g.hh` handles the request by looking up the key `someString`.
 If `g.hh` finds a matching key, then the user is redirected to the corresponding URL.
+If not, then the user is redirected to the site index.

 The rest of the resources needed for the site are arranged into a few directories:

-* `b/`: A trapdoor for bad bots
+* `www/blackhole/`: A trapdoor for bad bots
+* `www/config/`: Configuration information needed at runtime
-* `h/`: HTML resources (JS / CSS)
+* `www/htdocs/`: HTML resources (JS / CSS)
-* `p/`: PHP/HHVM scripts to be included
-* `u/`: Temporary storage for uploaded files
+* `www/uploads/`: Temporary storage for uploaded files

+`www/vendor` contains Facebook's xhp-lib, a required library.

 The data on the submitted links is intended to all be stored remotely by AWS resources; the project should ultimately store no state on the local machine.
-This is violated currently by the `b/` trapdoor, and the temporary storage of uploaded files in the `u/` directory.
+This is violated currently by the `blackhole/` trapdoor, and the temporary storage of uploaded files in the `uploads/` directory.

 ## To-Do